Embracing Contradiction: Theoretical Inconsistency Will Not Impede the Road of Building Responsible AI Systems: Response to Alternative Views

 \textit{Response:} We indeed admit that one should choose the metric that works best for their related application tasks.
 However, as we illustrated in Section \ref{sec:normal} there are always cases in which the targeted population shares conflicting perspectives, which requires the "best fit" evaluation method to be itself incorporating plural perspectives.
 This means that multiple theoretically inconsistent metrics are still needed.

-Besides, even for tasks that do not assume to represent plural perspective, inter-concept tradeoff as defined in \ref{def:inter} remains present.
-For example, Differential Privacy is legally mandated \cite{HHS2024HIPAA164502} and ethically required to protect patient identity, yet it is exactly the privacy metric that has a tradeoff with task precision (ROC-AUC) \cite{Ziller2021MedicalDP}.
+Besides, even for tasks that do not assume to represent a plural perspective, inter-concept trade-off as defined in \ref{def:inter} remains present.
+For example, Differential Privacy is legally mandated \cite{HHS2024HIPAA164502} and ethically required to protect patient identity, yet it is exactly the privacy metric that has a trade-off with task precision (ROC-AUC) \cite{Ziller2021MedicalDP}.

 Furthermore, the effectiveness of each metric in evaluating the respective domain is not static.
-Some metric might be good for the application at the beginning, but, by Goodhart's law, when a good metric became a target to explicitly optimize for, it ceased to be a good one.
-Yet, if multiple (inconsistent) metrics are present in evaluation and optimization, as we established earlier in Section \ref{goodhart}, the model will have less chance of suffering from the negative impacts of Goodhart's law.
+Some metric might be good for the application at the beginning, but, by Goodhart's law, when a good metric becomes a target to explicitly optimize for, it ceases to be a good one.
+Yet, if multiple (inconsistent) metrics are present in evaluation and optimization, as we established earlier in Section \ref{sec:inconsistent-regularization}, the model will have less chance of suffering from the negative impacts of Goodhart's law.

+\textbf{To what extent can ethics in machine learning be assessed with metrics, and how meaningful is such assessment?}

+\textit{Response:} Metrics are useful but limited.
+We use them as guardrails that enable comparability, auditability, and enforcement, not as final truths.
+Ethical assessment should report a plural profile of metrics with pre-registered floors and tolerance bands, documented via provenance or SPHERE-style evaluation cards that state intentions, assumptions, and limits.
+Numbers must be paired with qualitative methods and stakeholder input to capture context, harms, and value trade-offs.
+In short, metric-based evaluation is possible and meaningful for accountability, provided it is plural, transparent, and embedded in participatory review.

+On the other hand, multi-objective optimization introduces computational overhead and potential training instability (e.g., gradient conflict), and pluralistic auditing increases organizational burden.
+These costs can be bounded by employing conflict-aware update rules and early-stopping tied to floors, using Pareto/Rashomon search to identify near-optimal models with minimal utility loss, and standardizing evaluation through reusable artifacts.
+We will discuss this in \autoref{app:MOO}.
+While nontrivial, these mitigations render pluralistic evaluation operational at acceptable cost and with clear accountability.